Northley Art Club meets every other week. Students will work on creating art projects for the school and community.

 “Environmental Club is a fun way to make friends and help the Earth.”

-Mrs. Zimmerman sponsors the NJHS.
 This group of students work hard to help the school and community, have excellent grades, and participate in athletics and clubs.
-NJHS students enjoy developing their leadership skills.
+National Junior Honor Society (NJHS) students enjoy developing their leadership skills.